ddnexus/pagy/docs/how-to.md

 standards.
 Using your own templates is possible, but it's likely just reinventing a slower wheel.
 !!!

 If you really need to use your own templates, you absolutely can.
-Here is a static example that doesn't use any other helper nor dictionary file for the sake of simplicity, however feel free to add your dynamic variables and use any helper and translation as you need:
+Here is a static example that doesn't use any other helper nor dictionary file for the sake of simplicity, however feel free to add your dynamic variables and use any helper and dictionary entries as you need:

 :::code source="assets/nav.html.erb" :::